Staggered (film)

 Staggered is a 1994 British romantic comedy film starring and directed by Martin Clunes in his directorial debut.
 It follows the misfortune of Neil (Clunes), a bridegroom trying to get back to his intended bride after a stag night.

 Plot

-After his stag night, Neil Price (Martin Clunes) wakes up naked on a remote Scottish island.
+After his stag night, Neil Price wakes up naked on a remote Scottish island.
 The film follows his journey back towards his wedding, and the various characters and obstacles he encounters en route.
-It turns out that Neil's best friend Gary Bicknell (Michael Praed) spiked his drink and dumped him on the Isle of Barra to enable him to make his own move on Hilary and her well-to-do family.
+It turns out that Neil's best friend Gary Bicknell spiked his drink and dumped him on the Isle of Barra to enable him to make his own move on Hilary and her well-to-do family.